ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 )
 ```

-The `data` is stored as a json encoded string.
-To locally test whether or not your emitters are successfully sending we can retrieve this information with the following commands:
+The `data` is stored as a JSON-encoded string.
+To locally test whether or not your emitters are successfully sending, we can retrieve this information with the following commands:

 ```php
 $emitters = $tracker->returnEmitters(); # Will store all of the emitters as an array.